jorishey1234/tractrac/README.md

 # Output formats

 A basic level of output is obtained with the average velocity maps saved as 32bit tiff image files (option -a in python).
 The images can then be post-treated with an image software such as Fiji/ImageJ.
+Image filenames contain extremum field values "[min,max]" so that images can be scaled appropriately.

-A second level of post-processing is available in the Matlab GUI, with specific plotting functions.
+A second level of post-processing is available in the Matlab GUI, with specific plotting functions on a defined grid.
+A post-processing binary matlab file is generated for further used.
+It contains cell arrays with trajectories mapped on the defined grid.

-If these two levels are not sufficient, the raw trajectories can be saved in ASCII or binary files (hdf5) for further use.
+If these two levels are not sufficient, the raw trajectories can also be saved in ASCII or binary files (hdf5) for further use.